-3.7.1.5 Public Scoping Concerns
+3.7.1.5 Public Concerns

 The public identified several concerns regarding noise, most notably regarding sonic booms and noise from low-level aircraft overflights, as well as concerns regarding potential vibrational impacts to structures from aviation and ordnance noise.
 Potential vibrational impacts to cultural buildings or sites are discussed in 3.11 (Cultural Resources) and noise effects to biological resources are discussed in 3.10 (Biological Resources).
 Public commenters also indicated the need to include compiled data from any noise complaints that have occurred throughout the region.
-For further information regarding comments received during the public scoping process, please refer to Appendix D, Public Involvement.
+For further information regarding comments received during the public scoping process and the public commenting process on the Draft EIS, please refer to Appendix E (Public Participation) and Appendix F (Public Comments and Responses).